filecoin-project/go-dagaggregator-unixfs/README.md

 ### Individual DAG Entries

-The rest of the manifest records contain information about the incuded DAGs, one per record.
+The rest of the manifest records contain information about the included DAGs, one per record.

 ```